Tilt Cove: Recent mining activity

 On 7 July 1999, Cabo Mining entered into an agreement with the Tilt Cove Mining Company, resulting in Cabo Mining acquiring a 100% interest in the Tilt Cove property subject to a 3% NSR by paying a combination of shares and 1.27 million Canadian dollars to Tilt Cove.

 On 23 May 2008, surface sampling returned gold and copper assays (up to 69.39 g/t and 10.4% respectively) from surface grab samples.

 The current owner of the Tilt Cove mine is Metals Creek, which negotiated terms to process surface material remaining at Tilt Cove: "Transportation of the Tilt Cove stockpile to the Nugget Pond Mill began on June 7th, 2011 with subsequent processing of the ore beginning on June 10th, 2011.
 20,882 wet metric tonnes of material was processed at a grade of 1.79 g/t gold.
 This processing resulted in a $173,372 Net smelter return payment from Rambler Mining to Metals Creek Resources as well as roughly 20,000 to 30,000 tonnes of material still remaining in the stockpile."
 Ongoing work was in progress to produce a 3D model of the Tilt Cove Mine in 2014.

+Relocation efforts

+In March 2019, the remaining residents of Tilt Cove, two married couples, applied to the provincial government for assistance in relocating away from the area.
+They were denied and appealed the decision with evidence of significant maintenance needs for the settlement's only road.

+In November 2023, the province approved the relocation assistance after both couples voted 100% in resettling.
+In 2025, the two couples, siblings who married siblings, moved to King's Point, further south on Green Bay, where they have family and were able to find rental accommodations.
+After their departure, the province plans to shut down power supply to the town, despite there still being some part-time residents.